| | | |

 3) Use an electric whisk or beat vigorously by hand with a whisk until the mixture has doubled in volume.
 This takes around 3 minutes with an electric whisk.

 Note: Beating the mixture is optional, but it will make the pancakes more fluffy.
+If you don’t beat the pancakes, you can just mix until combined.

 Eggs, maple syrup, vanilla extract, and milk beat together until doubled in volume